Yashi1512/Typing-Master-using-Python/README.md

 # Typing-Master-using-Python-with their-various libraries
+What are the steps to make this program..??

 1.First of all, we should known about python programming language as well as their libreries like numpy, pandas, matplotlib, tkinter, timeit,etc.
 2.Mainly for this project we need/used such libraries are tkinter and as well as timeit also.
 -Tkinter is used for faster GUI as well to calculate the time for speed testing, Timeit is calculation/defined that how much time is consumed in execution,